Skip to main content

 Windows/macOS

-• Run the installer and check the box to “Add to PATH”
+• Run the installer and select the option to add Node to your PATH.

 Run brew install node